epam/aws-syndicate/README.md

 Getting Help
 ------------

 We use GitHub issues for tracking bugs and feature requests.
-If it turns out that you may have found a bug, please [open an issue](https://github.com/epam/aws-syndicate/issues/new)
+If it turns out that you may have found a bug, please [open an issue](https://github.com/epam/aws-syndicate/issues/new) with some of existing templates.

+Default label for bugs, improvements and feature requests is `To-Think-About`, it defines that ticket requires additional information about what should be done in scope of this issue.
+`To-Do` label should be added only for tickets with clear and reviwed issue scope.

+But before creating new issues - check existing, it may cover you problem or question.
+For increasing issue priority - just add "+1" comment.